 Each case is different and it depends on the facts.
 It is difficult to guess whether the case will wind up in court until all the facts are known.
-Edgar Snyder & Associates offers a free legal evaluation to discuss the facts of the case and inform you of your options.
+Edgar Snyder & Associates offers a free legal consultation to discuss the facts of the case and inform you of your options.

 The Statute of Limitations can vary by the type of legal claim you want to file.
 The time you have to file a claim also varies from state to state.
 It is always best to get the advice of an attorney as soon as possible, so that you don't wait too long to file your claim.